maffka123/Admin_panel_sprint_2/README.md

 ``docker-compose up -d``

+wait a bit until you go to browser, there is a delay to wait until db is ready

 !-------------------------------------------------------------------------------------------!

 !Attention!
 It was tested only on Mac, make sure that Docker has permissions for the folder,